tomaszdanczak/katarzyna-waclawek/README.md

 I used this site to resize images [www.iloveimg.com](https://www.iloveimg.com/resize-image).

-I used this site to convert images to webP [cloudconvert.com/](https://cloudconvert.com/).
+I used this site to convert images to webP [cloudconvert.com](https://cloudconvert.com/).

 ### 4.4 lazy loading
 Images are loaded only when it is necessary.

 ![lazyloading](gh/lazyloading.gif)
 ## 5. Development
 This is my first website I've published on the Internet.
-I'm glad from this site, but I have some ideas to do.
+I'm glad with this site, but I have some ideas to do.

 In the future I'm going to work on some stuff like:
 - FAQ subpage